 Housed in a mysterious vessel called the Orb, the Power Stone was the focus of Guardians of the Galaxy, with the villainous Ronan seizing the Stone’s power in direct defiance of Thanos.
 It was relegated to the care of the Nova Corps after Star-Lord and the Guardians worked together to turn it against Ronan, saving the Nova Corps' homeworld of Zandar.

-Thanos is shown wielding the Power Stone in the trailer for Avengers: Infinity War, meaning that at some point he'll take it from the Nova Corps.
+Thanos is shown wielding the Power Stone in the trailers for Avengers: Infinity War, meaning that at some point he'll take it from the Nova Corps.

 In Doctor Strange, the Sorcerer Supreme’s iconic medallion and artifact the Eye of Agamotto was revealed as the Time Stone – an object that Strange was able to wield against Dormammu despite the toll Infinity Stones usually take on mortals.